-After graduating from residency, Dr. Choo became a Chief Resident and Associate Program Director at the CHOC Children’s and UC Irvine residency programs.
-During that time, she served on the admissions committee where she reviewed hundreds of applications.
+After graduating from residency, Dr. Choo became a chief resident and associate program director at the CHOC Children’s and the University of California, Irvine (UC Irvine) residency programs.
+During that time, she served on the residency admissions committee, where she reviewed hundreds of applications.
 She has also worked with the UC Irvine medical school in teaching students and preparing them for the application process.
+Dr. Choo was a board certified pediatrician at CHOC Children’s outpatient clinic, where she regularly worked with and taught residents in her practice.

-Undergraduate: BS- University of California, Berkeley
+Undergraduate: BS, University of California, Berkeley

-Medical School: MD- University of California, San Diego School of Medicine
+Medical School: MD, University of California, San Diego School of Medicine

 Residency: Children’s Hospital of Orange County